 Switching the razor Dune Buggy over to 8mm chain may not be an easy task.
 The 1000 Watt motor would come with an 8mm chain sprocket on it so that not a problem, and 8mm chain is readily available, however plain bore axle sprockets for 8mm chain are virtually impossible to find and I do not know of a single supplier who carries them, and if one was available it would not have an 19.85mm bore to fit the axle.

 A plate sprocket for 8mm chain could be bolted onto the existing axle sprocket.
-The Dune Buggy's original sprocket for #25 chain has 32 teeth, and we do not carry a 32 tooth sprocket for 8mm chain and I do not know of any suppliers who carry that size.
-A company called Rebel Gears can custom make a 32 tooth sprocket for 8mm chain out of aluminum though.
+The Dune Buggy's original sprocket for #25 chain has 32 teeth, and we do not carry a 32 tooth sprocket for 8mm chain however we do make custom sprockets.
+We could custom make a 32 tooth sprocket for 8mm chain and one could be ordered on this page: